Ivanka Trump Says She Turned Down World Bank Job, Is ‘Happy’ With Current Work

 — Talking Points Memo (@TPM) April 17, 2019

-As TIME magazine reports, Ivanka claims that she’s not worried about the contents of the Mueller report, which the Justice Department is expected to reveal on Thursday.
+As TIME reports, Ivanka claims that she’s not worried about the contents of the Mueller report, which the Department of Justice is expected to reveal on Thursday.

 “I knew that there was no collusion.
 I knew that there was no obstruction and this was affirmed in the Mueller report and Attorney General Barr’s subsequent summary.”